Setar: Playing the setar

 The setar is played with the musician sitting, held at a 45-degree angle on the right thigh.
-Normally, the musician uses the fingers of the left hand on the frets to choose notes on the white string (bottom-most string).
-The right hand plays the setar, usually using only the index finger.
+Normally, the musician uses the fingers of the left hand on the frets to choose notes on the white string, bottom-most string) The right hand plays the setar, usually using only the index finger.

 The instrument is played using the index finger of the right hand, using an "oscillating motion" This differentiates it from the tanburs, which are plucked with multiple fingers or with a homemade plectrum, made from plastic, quills or razor blades.

 In more complicated works the musician may use the index, middle, ring and sometimes the little finger of the left hand to fret notes, and may use the thumb to pick notes on the bass strings.

 Tuning the setar

 The instrument is most commonly tuned c c' g c' using Helmholtz pitch notation.

 The strings are tuned in multiple ways, to match a music's tonality or a singer's voice.

+Example

 A basic example showing one of the tuning patterns, listed in scientific pitch notation, top to bottom: C3 C4 • G3 • C4.
 The lowest pitch strings played together as a course (C3 C4) are the bass string (made of bronze or phosphor-bronze) and the drone (made of steel).
-The highest pitch strings are the "yellow" G3, made of bronze or phosphor-bronze and the "white" G3 made of steel.
+The highest pitch strings are the "yellow" G3, made of bronze or phosphor-bronze and the "white" C4 made of steel.

+Movable frets

 Players not only tune the strings of the setar, but also move the gut or nylon frets that are tied around the neck, between the neck and the strings.
 Since these frets are moveable, players can move them to set notes closer or farther apart.
 The instrument is designed to play microtones, pitches between the standard western pitches on the piano keyboard.

 A Koron lowers and a Sori raises the pitches by quarter steps (flats and sharps are half-steps).